742 Glyn Hodges

 Biography

 Glyn Peter Hodges was born in Streatham, South London, and joined the youth team at Wimbledon in the late 1970s.
-He made his first team debut for the Dons in September 1980 after the club, in their fourth season in the Football League, had just been relegated to the Fourth Division.
-Hodges quickly made the left wing position his own as Wimbledon bounced back to win promotion to the Third Division, with Glyn contributing five goals after scoring his first senior goal in an October 1980 3-0 win over York City.
-He spent the summer of 1981 scoring six goals in 12 starts fot Finnish side Koparit and during the next two seasons Wimbledon were again relegated and promoted – as Fourth Division Champions in the 1982/83 season – and Hodges continued to be a first team regular despite only reaching his 20th birthday shortly before the 1983 title was confirmed.
-Wimbledon, under the management of Dave Bassett, then claimed two further promotions in the next three seasons so that by the start of the 1986/87 season Hodges was a First Division footballer who had played at, and impressed at, all four levels of the Football League over the last five years.
-Hodges was the supply line for Dons’ striker Alan Cork and also continued to contribute goals of his own, notably notching 18 times in the 1983/84 season.
+He made his first team debut for the Dons in September 1980 after the club, in their fourth season in the Football League, had just been relegated to Division Four.
+Hodges quickly made the left wing position his own as Wimbledon bounced back to win promotion to Division Three, with Glyn contributing five goals after scoring his first senior goal in an October 1980 win over York City.
+He spent the summer of 1981 scoring six goals in 12 starts for Finnish side Koparit and during the next two seasons Wimbledon were again relegated, then promoted as Division Four Champions in the 1982/83 season.
+Hodges continued to be a first team regular despite only reaching his 20th birthday shortly before the 1983 title was confirmed.
+Wimbledon, under the management of Dave Bassett, then claimed two further promotions in the next three seasons so that by the start of the 1986/87 season Hodges was a Division One footballer who had played at, and impressed at, all four levels of the Football League during the previous five years.
+Hodges was the supply line for Dons’ striker Alan Cork during that rise and also continued to contribute goals of his own, notably notching 18 times in the 1983/84 season.
 Wimbledon finished 6th in their first season in the top flight and reached the FA Cup Sixth Round, with Hodges scoring 11 times in 43 appearances.
 Having proved himself as the highest level of the English game, it was little surprise that other clubs were coveting his services and Glyn left Wimbledon in July 1987 having scored 55 times in 273 appearances in all competitions.

-Hodges joined Newcastle United in July 1987 in return for a £200,000 fee but within three months and only seven starts for the Magpies he returned south to join Watford, with the Hornets paying £300,000 for his signature.
-In three seasons at Vicarage Road Hodges won Player of the Season awards and scored 19 times in 102 appearances.
-In July 1990 he signed for Crystal Palace for a £410,000 fee but six months later he was reunited with his former Wimbledon and Watford manager Dave Bassett, who was now in charge at Sheffield United, with Hodges’ fee rising to £450,000.
-Glyn spent just over five years at Sheffield United as the Blades competed with the best in the First Division and the newly formed Premier League – the Blades also reached the last four of the FA Cup in 1993 and Hodges started the semi-final they lost narrowly to their city rivals Sheffield Wednesday.
+Hodges joined Division One side Newcastle United in July 1987 in return for a £200,000 fee but within three months and only seven starts for the Magpies he returned south to join Division One rivals Watford, with the Hornets paying £300,000 for his signature.
+In three seasons at Vicarage Road Hodges won Player of the Season awards and scored 19 times in 102 appearances, spending two seasons in Division Two after relegation at the end of the 1987/88 season.
+In July 1990 he signed for Division One side Crystal Palace for a £410,000 fee but six months later he was reunited with his former Wimbledon and Watford manager Dave Bassett, who was now in charge at Division One rivals Sheffield United, with Hodges’ fee rising to £450,000.
+Glyn spent just over five years at Sheffield United as the Blades competed with the best in Division One and the newly formed Premier League – the Blades also reached the last four of the FA Cup in the 1992/93 season and Hodges started the semi-final they lost narrowly to their city rivals Sheffield Wednesday.
 Hodges stayed at Bramall Lane when Sheffield United were relegated at the end of the 1993/94 season but by February 1996 he was on the move again, having made 171 appearances for Sheffield United and scored 22 goals.
-Hodges joined Derby County for the remainder of the 1995/96 season but made only nine appearances, eight as substitute, and in the summer of 1996 he decided to head east and joined Hong Kong league side Sing Tao.
+Hodges joined Division One side Derby County for the remainder of the 1995/96 season but made only 9 appearances, eight as substitute, and in the summer of 1996 he decided to head east and joined Hong Kong league side Sing Tao.
 He had one season in the Far East under manager Billy Kirkwood before following his boss to Hull City.

-Hodges again teamed up with Dave Bassett in February 1998 when he joined Nottingham Forest as a player-coach.
-He left Forest in January 1999 and had six months at Scarborough but made only one appearance before hanging up his playing boots in the summer of 1999.
+Hodges again teamed up with Dave Bassett in February 1998 when he joined Premier League side Nottingham Forest as a player-coach.
+He left Forest in January 1999 and had six months at League Division 3 side Scarborough but made only one appearance before hanging up his playing boots in the summer of 1999.
 In a nineteen year career Glyn made just over 600 senior appearances in the English game, scored 101 goals and created numerous others – a fine player.

 Hodges then began a second career in football coaching and management.
-In 2000 he reunited once more with Dave Bassett at Barnsley, where he was appointed reserve team manager, and was briefly caretaker manager of the Tykes in October 2001 and April 2003.
-When bankrupt Barnsley went into receivership in 2003 and an Icelandic consortium took over, Hodges moved on and in January 2004 he teamed up for the first team with Mark Hughes when he became Wales’ under-21 manager while Hughes oversaw the senior side.
+In 2000 he reunited once more with Dave Bassett at Barnsley, where he was appointed reserve team manager, and was briefly caretaker manager of the Tykes during October 2001 and April 2003.
+When bankrupt Barnsley went into receivership in the summer of 2003 and an Icelandic consortium took over, Hodges moved on.
+In January 2004 Glyn teamed up for the first time with former Wales international teammate Mark Hughes, Hodges became Wales’ under-21 manager while Hughes oversaw the senior Welsh side.
 Hodges followed Hughes to Blackburn Rovers in 2005, where he was appointed reserve team manager, then in 2008 he followed Hughes to Manchester City in a similar role.
 Both Hodges and Hughes were sacked by Manchester City in December 2009 and after a spell coaching at Leeds United Glyn was appointed First Team Coach at Fulham in October 2010, where Hughes was again the manager.
 Hodges joined QPR’s coaching staff in 2011 then became Under-21s coach at Stoke City in July 2013, a post he held for four and a half years until January 2018.

 In December 2018 he returned to his roots when he was appointed Assistant Manager at phoenix club AFC Wimbledon.
 At the start of the 2019/20 season Hodges took over as First Team Manager, a role he retained until January 2021 when he was sacked following a defeat to arch rivals MK Dons.
-In January 2022 he took up a coaching role at Doncaster Rovers and a month later he was appointed assistant manager at Bradford City by new boss and former Welsh international team mate Mark Hughes – when Hughes was dismissed by the Bantams in October 2023, Hodges was also sacked.
+In January 2022 he took up a coaching role at Doncaster Rovers and a month later he was appointed assistant manager at Bradford City by new boss and former partner in crime Mark Hughes – when Hughes was dismissed by the Bantams in October 2023, Hodges was also sacked.
+In February 2025 Glyn once again teamed up with Mark Hughes as assistant manager, this time at League Two strugglers Carlisle United.

 Details